rheradio/bdd4va/README.md

 # bdd4va (BDDs for Variability Analysis)

 A Python library for the analysis of highly configurable systems.

+bdd4va will be part of [FaMaPy](https://github.com/diverso-lab/core).